dougalstanton/dougalstanton.net/drafts/one-job-ends-and-another-begins.markdown

 Helen and I end up working on the east coast.
 I will still be travelling by bike and I hope the environment will be nicer!

-I had my leaving do on Friday though I'm still at work for the rest of the week.
-I hope to keep in touch with some of the people there and maybe see them over Christmas for a chat in the pub or similar.
+I hope to keep in touch with some of the people at Honeywell and maybe see them over Christmas for a chat in the pub or similar.

 But in the mean time I will have to get used to a new routine with the pain of settling into a new job, learning new things and so forth.
 Wish